 * directly or indirectly (through service credits – of which cash has been a widely successful implementation)

 Through the progress economy, marketing, innovation and execution becomes the heartbeat of a helper.
 Progress sought by seekers constantly evolves both in terms of scope as well as expectations bought in from what seekers are doing in other markets and industries.
 Your progress offered risks being left behind if it cannot keep up or if it fails to execute (and doesn’t learn from those failures – even past success risks becoming today’s failures).

 Helpers need to restructure around these three functions.
 And a progress owner role emerges, accountable for offering the best progress help possible.
 That role handles all three functions for a particular progress offered: marketing, executing and innovation.
 With the functions needed to support that provided by the rest of the helper organisation and or partners (aligning with standard transactional economics).
 The SAfE methodology might hold some answers.

 Are you ready to help progress seekers reach nearer their progress sought?

 [under development – anything below is likely to be a placeholder / work in progress at the moment…]

 The four actionable layers

 We build the progress economy on solid foundations and broad shoulders.

-We’re informed by a foundation layer that includes service-dominant logic.
+We are informed by a foundation layer that includes service-dominant logic.
 This leads us to a set of fundamental definitions.
-And onto this we construct the following three layers:
+Onto this we construct the following three layers:

 - Strategic – What is progress?